gravitational/teleport/docs/admin-guide.md

 When experimenting you can quickly start `teleport` with verbose logging by typing `teleport start -d`.

-When running `teleport` with a proxy role you have to make sure the assets for the Web UI can be found.
-The web assets are composedof `index.html` file and `app` directory.
-Teleport process checks the following locations for its web assets:

-   1. The same directory it's in
-   2. `/usr/local/share/teleport`
-   3. `/usr/share/teleport`
-   4. `/opt/teleport`

 !!! danger "WARNING":
     Teleport stores data in `/var/lib/teleport`.
-Make sure that regular users do not have access to this folder of the Auth server, otherwise anyone can gain admin access to Teleport's API.
+Make sure that regular users do not have access to this folder on the Auth server.

 #### Systemd Unit File